BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/_posts/code-craftsmanship/2016-12-01-letter-casing-in-names-of-imported-nodejs-modules.md

 > Why?

-- I make use of the couroutine pattern extensively (at least once in every asynchronous function) in my code and writing `co` instead of `Promise.coroutine` simplifies life.
+- I make use of the coroutine pattern extensively (at least once in every asynchronous function) in my code and writing `co` instead of `Promise.coroutine` simplifies life.

 - Using `co` this way is not something I came up with on my own.
 [TJ Holowaychuk](https://github.com/tj)'s [`co` library](https://github.com/tj/co) has the same pattern.
 I use Bluebird's implementation because it's faster (sorry TJ &#x1f605;) but TJ's code is familiar enough that I think others (and myself) will understand what the intent of the function is.